plasware/MBinder/README.md

-# MBinder
+# 477
-Repo of the SIGMOD Submission:
+Repo of the SIGMOD 2026 Round 2 Paper Number 477.